cranjesh/images-test/TheSoldiersLegacyThorough.md

 ## Chapter 7: Messages and Meetings

 As we left Blackwood Manor, Holmes remained uncharacteristically quiet.
 I had known Holmes long enough to recognize when he was drawing connections yet unspoken.
-As we neared Baker Street, "Watson," he murmured at last, "what do you make of Hanger’s loyalty?"

-"He’s protecting something—or someone," I replied.
-"But his allegiance does not lie with Colonel Hawthorne."
-"Indeed."
-Holmes exhaled

 ![Chapter 7 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter7A.webp)

 The fog clung to Baker Street as our carriage arrived.
+As we neared Baker Street, we are stopped by a uniformed constable.

+"Mr. Holmes," the officer said, blocking our path.
+"I must advise you to drop your inquiries regarding Blackwood Manor.
+Official military investigators have taken over the case."

+Holmes’s lips curled slightly.
+"Curious.
+And who, may I ask, issued such orders?"

+The constable hesitated, then produced a sealed notice from the War Office.
+"These matters pertain to classified military operations.
+Civilian interference is discouraged."

+Holmes took the paper, scanned it, and handed it back.
+"A well-crafted deception," he murmured.
+"Tell your superior——that I regret to inform him that my curiosity remains undeterred."

+As the officer departed, Watson whispered, "They’re watching us."

+Holmes nodded, eyes sharp.
+"Indeed, Watson.
+Which means we are finally making progress."

 Mrs. Hudson met us with two urgent telegrams.

 I read the first: